usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

 More information about communicating effectively with people with disabilities can be found [on this topics page]({{'/topics/effective-communication'| relative_url}}).

-## Learn more about Emergency Planning
+## Learn More About Emergency Planning

 [Emergency Management under Title II of the ADA](https://archive.ada.gov/pcatoolkit/chap7emergencymgmt.htm)  ([PDF](https://archive.ada.gov/pcatoolkit/chap7emergencymgmt.pdf))